- Belknap-Merrimack Community Action Program

 2007 Emergency Housing Resident

 The need for shelter for homeless families is greater than ever and the Friends Emergency Housing Program is the only family shelter in Merrimack County.
 Did you know that the average age of a homeless person is 9 years old and more than 50% of those that are homeless are families with children?
 Finding affordable housing for the low-income families we serve is extremely difficult.
 In fact, not only is the affordable housing shortage impacting low-income single-parent families, but all families in the New Hampshire workforce.
 COVID created significant barriers to accessing affordable housing for many New Hampshire families and deepened the need for housing support systems designed to aid families in finding permanent housing.

 The cost of rental housing in our community remains alarmingly high.
-The median rent for a two-bedroom apartment in Merrimack County is $1,176 per month with a vacancy rate of 1.1% according to the New Hampshire Housing Finance Authority.
-This is a 12.5% increase in the past 5 years and these cost increases are being felt across all housing types.
+The median rent for a two-bedroom apartment in Merrimack County is over $1,600 per month a 20% increase from last year.
+With a vacancy rate so low it is hard to even measure it is easy to see how families are unable to find stable housing.

 As the only family shelter in Merrimack County, we are especially aware of the growing number of homeless children.
 The majority of our shelter residents are homeless children.
 Across the state, the number of homeless children continues to rise.
 In 2016 (state of NH fiscal year), nearly half the persons experiencing homelessness in New Hampshire were families with children with 566 adults and 787 children in 497 families.
 In our last fiscal year, the Friends Emergency Housing program served 34 families: 95 people (55 children and 40 adults).